kyodo-tech/orchid/README.md

 [![English](https://img.shields.io/badge/lang-English-blue)](README.md)
 [![日本語](https://img.shields.io/badge/lang-日本語-red)](README.ja.md)

 Orchid is a lightweight Go framework for orchestrating data-driven workflows.
 It combines concepts from Flow-Based Programming (FBP) and workflow engines to provide a simple, fault-tolerant solution for managing data flows and task execution within applications.
+Orchid allows to combine dynamic graph loading (e.g. from Mermaid), runtime activity injection (via subprocesses, WASM, etc.), stateless activity execution (`[]byte` in/out), to achieve a hot-pluggable, language-agnostic, persistent workflow engine - with zero coupling to implementation language or build process.

-Inspired by tools like [Uber Cadence](https://github.com/uber/cadence) and [Temporal.io](https://temporal.io/), Orchid offers a minimalistic approach to workflow orchestration without the complexity and heavy dependencies often found in other solutions.
-It was created out of a lack of a simple executor such as [temporalite](https://github.com/temporalio/temporalite), but is no longer maintained.
-Other solutions are often complex with many dependencies.
+Originally inspired by tools like [Uber Cadence](https://github.com/uber/cadence) and [Temporal.io](https://temporal.io/), Orchid offers a more minimal approach to workflow orchestration without the complexity and heavy dependencies found in other solutions.
+It was created out of a lack of a simple executor such as [temporalite](https://github.com/temporalio/temporalite), which is no longer maintained.

-Orchid is designed with the following principles in mind:
+Orchid is designed with the following principles:
 - **Simplicity**: Designed to be easy to understand and use, with minimal boilerplate.
 Orchid's core is less than 2k lines of code.
 - **Data Passing**: Facilitates data passing between nodes using byte arrays (`[]byte`), aligning with flow-based programming paradigms.
 The engine does not impose the serialization format - inputs and outputs are opaque and may contain raw binary, JSON, Protobuf, or any application-defined encoding.
 - **Dynamic Routing**: Supports dynamic routing based on data and error conditions, enabling flexible workflow logic.